BSC-ES/providentia/docs/source/Statistics.md

 Computes the average fractional difference between model and observations, expressed as a percentage.
 Equally weights positive and negative biases and does not treat observations as the absolute “true” value.

-Otherwise known as fractional bias (FB), or modified normalised mean bias (MNMB).
+Otherwise known as fractional bias (FB) or modified normalised mean bias (MNMB).

 $$
 \text{MFB} = \frac{1}{n} \sum_{i=1}^{n} \frac{m_i - o_i}{\frac{m_i + o_i}{2}} \cdot 100